-- 4 Summary of significant accounting policies - 4.1 Overall considerations
+4 Summary of significant accounting policies

+4.1 Overall considerations

 These financial statements have been prepared using the measurement bases specified by IFRS for each type of asset, liability, income and expense.
 The measurement bases are more fully described in the accounting policies below.
-Further the accounting policies applied in the preparation of the financial statements are consistent with those applied in the annual financial statements for the year ended December 31, 2018, except for changes in accounting policies related to IFRS 16 'Leases' as explained in note 3.1.
+Further the accounting policies applied in the preparation of the financial statements are consistent with those applied in the annual financial statements for the year ended December 31, 2019.